 Teach your kids about fire safety and fire protection.

 Household fires are one of the worst things that can happen in your home.
-Kids usually don’t know what to do in this situation, and they’re also the most at risk for this reason, which is why it is so important to teach your children basic fire safety tips as soon as you can.
+Kids usually don’t know what to do in this situation, and they’re also the most at risk for this reason, which is why it is so important to teach basic fire safety tips for children as soon as you can.
 We have complied 13 essential fire prevention or escape tips to help you out:

 - Don’t play with matches or lighters